-1. Introduce the concept of connected and automated vehicles.
-2. Describe the benefits, impacts, and unknowns related to connected and automated vehicles.
-3. Detail national and statewide efforts to address connected and automated vehicles and any efforts made by other MPOs throughout the country.
-4. Model various scenarios such as the impacts of increased capacity on the regional roadway network.
-5. Develop recommendations for how the HRTPO and localities should account for connected and automated vehicles in the planning process.
+- i.
+Introduce the concept of connected and automated vehicles. - ii.
+Describe the benefits, impacts, and unknowns related to connected and automated vehicles. - iii.
+Detail national and statewide efforts to address connected and automated vehicles and any efforts made by other MPOs throughout the country. - iv.
+Model various scenarios such as the impacts of increased capacity on the regional roadway network. - v.
+Develop recommendations for how the HRTPO and localities should account for connected and automated vehicles in the planning process.